j-fischer/generator-rjs-ember/README.md

 build script will replace some paths references in the file when creating the final distribution. 'main.js' is the entry point of the application.
 It will load the 'reuqire-config.js' file and set up the initial dependencies.
 From there, the application route will be the entry point for the actual application.
 There is a folder called 'services', which is currently empty.
 The intention with this folder is to separate the business logic from the controllers.
-Services should extend from Ember.Object and be registered and injected through the applicationRegistration.js file, which will guarantee the proper order of the instantiations.
+Services should extend from Ember.Object and be registered and injected through the applicationRegistration.js file.

 The advantage that I see in this architecture is cleaner organization of dependencies.
 Controllers should only depend on services, not other controllers.
 And services should only be loosly coupled by passing another service to a method as an argument.

 Another advantage with RequireJS and Ember is that RequireJS allows for encapsulation where one can define "private static" helper functions outside of the Ember object declaration.

-I hope this setup will allow for a better organisation of the code.
+I hope this setup will allow for a better organization of the code.

 ## Contribute